 Federal court procedure

-Here are a few options to look into before heading towards that dreaded last resort.
+Here are a few options to look into before seriously considering bankruptcy.

-If you are able to pay off your debt entirely, but with the interest reduced or eliminated, then one option is
+If you are able to pay off your debt entirely, but with the interest reduced or stopped, then one option is a

 At the end of a Debt Consolidation Program, all your debts will have been paid in full.